accordproject/ergo/README.md

 Processing file: ./examples/volumediscount/logic.ergo -- compiled to: ./examples/volumediscount/logic.js
 ```

 By default, Ergo compiles to JavaScript for execution.
-You can inspect the
+You can inspect
-compiled code for the result in `./examples/volumediscount/logic.js`
+the compiled JavaScript code in `./examples/volumediscount/logic.js`

 ### Invoke a contract